filiph/filiphnet/src/flutter-performance/pages/020 Performance speed efficiency.md

 It also generally finishes faster.
 But not always.

-### Speed
+## Speed

 A program can do less work but still be slower.

 One obvious way this happens is when using parallelism.
 A Dart program can spawn a separate isolate and outsource half of its work to it.
-By doing so, it will be finished almost twice as fast, but it will also have to spend CPU cycles on managing the extra isolate do it'll do slightly more work.
+By doing so, it will be finished almost twice as fast, but it will also do slightly more work (for example, the work to spawn the extra isolate).
 Slightly lower efficiency, more complex code, but also much faster execution.

 Another reason why efficiency and speed sometime don't go hand in hand is the fact that not all CPU operations take the same amount of time.
 A CPU loads a number from memory address `x0` to register `d31`.
 (That's `ldr d31, [x0]` in ARM assembly.)
 This operation can take something like 1 nanosecond if the address `x0` happens to be in Level 1 (L1) cache that sits right next to the CPU.
 But the same load instruction will take 70-100 nanoseconds if `x0` is currently not in one of the L1-L3 caches and must be obtained from RAM.
 (This is why data locality %% TODO is this the word? %% matters and why we'll be coming back to this.)
 So, once again, you can do fewer instructions and therefore have higher efficiency but still be slower.